baharehkeivani/baharehkeivani/README.md

 # Hi, I'm Bahara 👋

-Flutter developer with **~3 years of experience**.
-I love building apps, tinkering with IoT & microprocessors, creating content, and sharing stories with the world.
+Software Engineer with **~3 years of experience**.
+I love building apps, tinkering with IoT & microprocessors, creating content, and sharing stories with the world.  😌😊🌱💚

 ## 🌱 About Me
 - 🔭 Working on **Flutter & IoT projects**
 - 🌱 Love learning new tech and sharing my journey on **YouTube & Instagram**
-- 💬 Ask me about **Flutter, Dart, IoT, microprocessors, content creation**
+- 💬 Ask me about **Flutter, Dart, IoT, microprocessors, content creation** — I may not know everything, but we’ll figure it out together 😉
 - ⚡ Fun fact: I enjoy combining coding with creative storytelling

 ## 💻 Tech Stack